rach7777/monax-may/content/blog/2018/2018-12-11-learn-how-to-play-marmota-prime.md

 # this image should be stored in /content/blog/images/YEAR/.
 It will appear as a thumbnail on any listings,
 # as well as at the top of the post itself
-thumbnail: example-image.jpg
+thumbnail: game_screenshot.png

 # check the categories on the existing blog. should only have ONE
 categories:
-  - legal products
+  - monax

 # tags should be meaningful for your blog. if you want this article to show on a 'use case' page, you can use
 # the following TAGS -  'fleetleasing' 'contentcreators' 'lawyers' or 'corporate'
 tags:
   - legal products
   - agreements network
+  - monax

 # if this post is part of a series, uncomment the information below.
 The 'article series' box
 # will only display if there is more than one article in the series. 'id', 'number' and 'about' all must be present.